 From time to time we list needed books or videos at our Amazon.com KGOV Research Wish List or we list them right here at kgov.com/wish-list.
 Obtaining these resources would help us greatly in our work at Bob Enyart Live, Theology Thursday, Real Science Radio, and even American Right To Life and Denver Bible Church.

-What's the most important book on our list right now?
-It's expensive.
-It's the...
+The most important resource on our list right now is...

 - Bob Enyart